Here are all the ways your boss can legally monitor you

 “At the end of the day, most managers don’t care if you’re buying your kid’s back-to-school lunchbox on Amazon,” she said.
 “They’re doing the same thing.”

 Monitoring tools also serve essential functions for companies.
 Occasionally, employees make cybersecurity mistakes or steal sensitive data, and automated systems help stop that.
 Employee data makes for more “personalized” experiences on workplace software the same way personal data helps websites serve more tailored offers, ads and features, Kropp said.
-And employees who feel like they’re spending too much time on busy work can use InterGuard’s time-tracking tools to gather hard evidence, Harz said.
+And employees who feel like they’re spending too much time on busywork can use InterGuard’s time-tracking tools to gather hard evidence, Harz said.

 If data collection also helps companies track productivity and encourages employees to stay focused, what’s the harm?